Gaucher Disease ( GBA ) Sequencing

 Clinical Sensitivity: 99 percent.

-Methodology: Long range PCR followed by bidirectional sequencing of all coding regions and intron-exon boundaries of the GBA gene.
+Methodology: Long-range PCR followed by bidirectional sequencing of all coding regions and intron-exon boundaries of the GBA gene.

-Analytical Sensitivity and Specificity: approximately 99 percent.
+Analytical Sensitivity and Specificity: A pproximately 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-Regulatory region variants, deep intronic variants, large deletions/duplications/insertions, gene conversion and complex gene events may not be detected.
+Regulatory region variants, deep intronic variants, large deletions/duplications/insertions, gene conversion, and complex gene events may not be detected.

 Laboratory Developed Test (LDT)